snotskie/EpistemicNetworkAnalysis.jl/docs/src/icqe23.md

 `plot(model)` produces a plot with the following subplots:

 - `(a)` an overall mean, which tells us the baseline everything compares against
 - `(b)` and `(c)` rates of change for each connection across the x- and y-axes, which tells us what is *actually* being modeled by each axis.
 If you are coming up with the name of an axis after-the-fact, it's good to check your assumptions against these trends and make sure your name for the plot captures what is actually being modeled.
-If all the lines look grey, then it's hard to succinctly say *what* is being modeled on an axis: there's just a lot of noise
+If all the lines look grey, then it's hard to succinctly say *what* is being modeled on an axis
 - Subsequent subplots show each subgroup on its own.
 It's good to compare these to the overall mean
 - And the last subplots show how each pair of subgroups compare.
 Similar to the trend plots, these show you *what* is being modeled by the difference of the two groups.
 If everything looks grey, then it's hard to give a succinct description of that difference: there's just a lot of noise